Top Cheapest Food Delivery App in 2026

 Note: GloriaFood is not a third-party delivery service like Uber Eats, DoorDash, or Grab.
 It’s a restaurant-owned ordering and delivery management system with geofencing capabilities.
 You can manage your orders and assign deliveries directly through GloriaFood if you already have a delivery team.

-Fees Not Charged: No commission fees, no mandatory subscription, no hidden delivery markups.
+Fees not charged: No commission fees, no mandatory subscription, no hidden delivery markups.

 10. Unihop

 It’s perfect for groceries, food, retail items, transport goods, furniture, or even sending a package to a friend.
-This makes it an ideal solution for anyone just starting a business.

 All you need to pay is the delivery fee: